NATIONAL ARTISTS PROGRAM

 - This program is open to all self-identified women artists.

 - Artists must live outside of New York City, but within the United States.

 - Exhibition opportunities: Every member in the program exhibits annually in a curated group show.
-In recent year, curators of the National Artists Annual Exhibition have included: Suzanne Altmann, Rocio Aranda-Alvarado, Jill Conner, Charlotta Kotik, Catherine Morris, Barbara O’Brien, and Lesley Wright.
+In recent years, curators of the National Artists Annual Exhibition have included: Suzanne Altmann, Rocio Aranda-Alvarado, Judith Tolnick Champa, Jill Conner, Charlotta Kotik, Catherine Morris, Barbara O’Brien, and Lesley Wright

 - Juried Exhibitions: In addition to the curated National Members Exhibition, artists may apply without fee to the following juried exhibitions: Generations, the Biennial exhibition series, and the Currents exhibition series.